-Effect on overall stressed asset value Add absolute value of interest rate stress Deduct absolute value of interest rate stress
+Scheme/Pooled fund position Effect on overall stressed asset value Receive fixed, pay floating Add absolute value of interest rate stress Receive floating, pay fixed Deduct absolute value of interest rate stress

 Swaptions contracts

 Interest rate swaptions are options to enter into a swaps contract at some defined point in the future.
 A pension fund can either be the buyer or seller of the option and can be either paying or receiving the fixed interest rate on the resulting swaps contract.